 The only thing that annoys us about the primary lens is that the lights from the street lamps in the above photo have been disseminated across the image.

-You can clearly see this problem in the following shot.
+You can see this problem in the following shot.

-P30 Pro has also kept the colors natural and you cannot miss the details of the objects including the buildings and trees that far away from the camera.
-That is why it is a great companion for indoor shoots as well in a darker setting.
+P30 Pro has also kept the colors natural, and you cannot miss the details of the objects, including the buildings and trees that are far away from the camera that makes it a great companion for indoor shoots as well in the darker situations.

 Ultra Wide Angle Shots

-The ultra wide-angle sensor can capture more as compared to the main camera but loses not just details of the subject but also leave the bluish hue in the image.
+The ultra-wide-angle sensor can capture more as compared to the main camera but loses not just details in the frame but also leave the bluish hue in the image.